Find Affordable College Courses

 Salt Lake City, UT

-University of Utah ranked #21 on this year’s Most Popular Film, Video & Photographic Arts Bachelor’s Degree Schools list.
-U of U is a very large public school located in the midsize city of Salt Lake City.
+University of Utah came in at #21 in this year’s edition of the Most Popular Film, Video & Photographic Arts Bachelor’s Degree Schools ranking.
+U of U is a very large public school located in the medium-sized city of Salt Lake City.

 Women make up 43% of the film majors at the school.